Core Stability Exercises for Beginners

 Take the opposite hand and go on to cup that hand.
 Once you do that, you should feel like you rotate towards that down knee hip a little bit.
 That's okay.
 That's the point.

 What we don't want is that rotation to occur in your hips and for them to sit back.
 Instead, keep your glutes squeezed and feel that oblique come across.
+This movement is an excellent addition to your core stability exercises routine and can be incorporated into a core dumbbell workout.

 What we're going to do from that position is bring the dumbbell up and across the body in a chopping motion, and then return back down again.